braindecoding/slr/README.md

 Open matlab command and make sure structure directory like HowToUse.pdf guide and put into Matlab folder, after that run:
 1. setpath
-2. createMat (just run once to create mat file)
+2. createMat (just run once to generate mat file from ANALYZE file)
 3. loadMat
 4. generateFigures (to generate figure presenting to subject under redording)
 4. runrandom